25bhavana/Resume_Projects/Sales insight/readme.md

-In this project, I helped AtliQ Hardware, a big computer hardware company in India, tackle a tricky issue.
+In this project, I helped Hardware shop, a big computer hardware company in India, tackle a tricky issue.
 The sales director needed an easier way to understand and track sales because the company was growing fast.
 Imagine having lots of sales info but not knowing what it means – that's the problem i